-Have you been charged with DUI, Assault DV or another crime in Mercer Island?
-Call Evergreen Criminal Defense at (425) 355-5300 to schedule a free no-risk legal consultation and case evaluation.
+Have you been charged with Assault / DV, DUI or another crime in Mercer Island?
+Call Evergreen Criminal Defense at (206) 624-1662 to schedule a free no-risk legal consultation and case evaluation.
 Attorney Phil Weinberg understands that your situation is unique.
 He will listen patiently as you describe what happened before offering his honest opinion of how he can help.
 Phil cares about his clients’ legal rights.

 About Mercer Island Courts & Arrests

 Mercer Island Municipal Court handles misdemeanors, gross misdemeanors, infractions and civil violations.
 It enforces the Mercer Island City Code (MICC), which is similar (or in some sections identical) to the Revised Code of Washington (RCW).
-If you’re arrested by a Mercer Island Police officer for a crime like Drunk Driving / DUI or Assault DV, it is likely your case will be heard at Mercer Island Municipal Court.
+If you’re arrested by a Mercer Island Police officer for a crime like Assault / DV or Drunk Driving / DUI, it is likely your case will be heard at Mercer Island Municipal Court.